petteriraita/dual-key-mappings/README.md

 ## dual-function-keys

-This yaml file conventionally resides in `/etc/interception/dual-function-keys`.
+This yaml file conventionally resides in `/etc/interception/dual-function-keys` and contains the configuration for Dual Function Keys itself.

 You can use raw (integer) keycodes, however it is easier to use the `#define`d strings from [input-event-codes.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).